 Student activities consist of individual research projects, spanning a broad range of disciplines such as Ecology, Geoscience, Biodiversity, Conservation, Restoration, Hydrology, and Engineering.
 Research training is provided by mentors from UCM (Schools of Natural Sciences, Engineering, and Social Sciences) and the USGS Western Ecological Research Center.
 Students also participate in a series of field trips led by teams of UCM, USGS, and NPS scientists focusing on Yosemite ad the Sierra Nevada.
 Finally the students attend a weekly seminar in Environmental Science.

 Eight students will be recruited from UC Merced, colleges in the Central Valley of California, and colleges and universities nationwide.

-Applications are due by April 26th; guidelines for the application process and the online application form can be found here.
-We hope to make announcements about the student selction soon after May 3rd.
+Applications will be accepted from Jan 1st to Feb 15th, 2014; guidelines for the application process and the online application form can be found here.
+We plan to make announcements about the student selection before March 15th.